William Wallace Campbell: Career

+Death

 He committed suicide in California at the age of 76 by leaping to his death from a fourth-story window in San Francisco.
 He was mostly blind and suffering from bouts of aphasia.
 This was not only very frustrating to him, but he felt that it left him a burden to his family in terms of care and expense, according to notes he left behind at the time of his death.
 He married Elizabeth Ballard Thompson in 1892; they had three sons (one of them was WWI ace Douglas Campbell).